Civil procedure: Differences from criminal procedure

 In most cases, criminal prosecutions are pursued by the state in order to punish offenders, although some systems, such as in English and French law, allow citizens to bring a private prosecution.
 Conversely, civil actions are initiated by private individuals, companies or organizations, for their own benefit.
 Government agencies may also be a party to civil actions.
 Civil and criminal cases are usually heard in different courts.

-In jurisdictions based on English common-law systems, the party bringing a criminal charge (in most cases, the state) is called the "prosecution", but the party bringing most forms of civil action is the "plaintiff" or "claimant".
-In both kinds of action the other party is known as the "defendant".
-A criminal case against a person called Ms. Sanchez would be described as "The People v. (= "versus", "against" or "and") Sanchez", "The State (or Commonwealth) v.
-Sanchez" or "[The name of the State] v.
-Sanchez" in the United States and "R. (Rex, Latin for "King" but spoken as "The Crown") v.
-Sanchez" in England and Wales, amongst other Commonwealth realms.
-But a civil action between Ms. Sanchez and a Mr. Smith would be "Sanchez v.
-Smith" if it were started by Sanchez, and "Smith v.
-Sanchez" if it were started by Mr. Smith (though the order of parties' names can change if the case is appealed).
+In jurisdictions based on English common law, the party bringing a criminal charge is the prosecution, while the party bringing a civil action is usually called the plaintiff or claimant.
+In both types of cases, the opposing party is the defendant.

+In criminal proceedings, the government appears first in the case title.
+In the United States, the styling varies by jurisdiction: in federal prosecutions the case is styled United States v.
+Sanchez; some states use People v.
+Sanchez (for example, California and New York); others use State v.
+Sanchez or State of [State Name] v.
+Sanchez; and the four states that formally style themselves as Commonwealths (Massachusetts, Pennsylvania, Virginia, and Kentucky) use Commonwealth v.
+Sanchez.
+In England and Wales, a criminal case would be styled R. v.
+Sanchez, with "R." standing for Rex or Regina and pronounced "The Crown".
+Similar forms are used in other Commonwealth jurisdictions.

+In civil proceedings, the party who initiates the action is listed first.
+Thus, a lawsuit between Ms. Sanchez and Mr. Smith would appear as Sanchez v.
+Smith if Sanchez filed the claim, or Smith v.
+Sanchez if Smith did.
+The order of the parties may change if the case is appealed.

 Most countries make a clear distinction between civil and criminal procedure.
 For example, a criminal court may force a convicted defendant to pay a fine as punishment for their crime, and the legal costs of both the prosecution and defence.
 But the victim of the crime generally pursues their claim for compensation in a civil, not a criminal, action.
 In France and England, however, a victim of a crime may incidentally be awarded compensation by a criminal court judge.